 Clark County Wetlands Park

 Clark County Wetlands Park is Las Vegas’s best kept secret for families who love the outdoors.
 From the top-of-the-line nature center with multiple interactive displays to the well-marked trails and FREE entry, we were big fans.

-In fact, of all the hikes and places we visited, this was my two-year-old’s favorite.
-Trekaroo families agree!
+There is a 210-acre Nature Preserve and five trails within the park.
 Plan to spend at least half a day at Clark County Wetlands Park in order to fully discover all that it offers.
 Chances are your kids won’t want to leave.

 A mere 30 minutes west of Las Vegas, visitors can be swept away into another world at Red Rock National Conservation Area.
-With hikes for all ages, areas for rock climbing, a magnificent outdoor visitor’s center, and fantastic Junior Ranger packet, Red Rock was a crowd pleaser.
+With hikes for all ages, areas for rock climbing, a magnificent outdoor visitor’s center, and fantastic Junior Ranger packet, Red Rock is sure to be a crowd pleaser.

 Families will find a sweet spot at the Willow Springs and Lost Creek area.
 The Children’s Discovery Trail offers a mix of ecosystems, taking hikers from the creek bed up through the red rocks and back down through the springs and riparian area as well as cultural spots with a Native American preserved kitchen and camping spot.

 The Willow Springs trails were full of pictographs and other remnants of years past.
 While hiking, be on the lookout for the threatened Desert Tortoise, which can usually be found in burrows except during times of temperate weather.

 We also enjoyed watching the rock climbers near the Willow Springs picnic area and my loved scrambling around on the surrounding rocks.